cimitrasoftware/ad_exchange/README.md

 # ad_exchange
 38 Common Actions For Active Directory and Exchange User Accounts

-This script has a "buffet" of features you can take on Active Directory and Exchange User accounts.
-For example, you can create a user in Active Directory or Exchange, and set several of their attributes at the time of the user creation.
+This script allows for dozens of modifications you can make to Active Directory and Exchange User accounts.
+For example, you can create a user in Active Directory or Exchange, and set several of their attributes at the time of the user creation event.

 Or you can modify only one or some attributes of an existing Active Directory or Exchange User account.